Non-equilibrium dynamics of charged dual-unitary circuits: Charged solvable states

 We begin by considering states in matrix product state (MPS) form, defined in terms of $d^2$, $\chi\times \chi$ matrices $\mathcal{M}^{i,j}$ as

 The tensor generating the MPS has a convenient graphical representation

-where the thick line represents the replicated auxiliary space.
+where the thick line represents the replicated auxiliary space, i.e. the vector space of dimension $\chi$ on which the matrices $\mathcal{M}^{i,j}$ act, while the thin ones represent the replicated physical space.
 It is useful to reshuffle the indices of $\mathcal{M}^{i,j}$ and view them as matrices $\Gamma_\mathcal{M}$ acting on $\mathds{C}^d\otimes\mathds{C}^\chi$ (whose input/output indices are the right/left legs of the tensor in Eq.~\eqref{eq:MPSstatedef})

 and to define the transfer matrix of the MPS